 If you’re a tortoise lover there’s a good chance you’re a lover of other animals as well.
 If so you might be wondering if your tortoise can happily interact with your other pets, making you feel like the ‘Dr Dolittle’ you’ve always wished to be, or whether in fact the unfortunate realities of nature prevent such dreams being viable.

-The short answer, sadly, is that it usually isn’t wise to let tortoise’s mingle with other creatures.
+The short answer, sadly, is that it usually isn’t wise to let tortoise’s mingle with other creatures (or even other tortoises).
 In fact much of the time it isn’t even wise to let tortoises mingle with other tortoises, albeit usually for different reasons.

 You’ll hear mixed accounts from tortoise owners, some will say for example that their tortoise and dog coexist quite happily without a cage wall between them, while others will relay harrowing tales of their dog using the tortoise as a chew toy, with predictably disastrous consequences.
 Personally I know my wife used to let her tortoise and dog exist in close quarters and never suffer any ill effects as a result.